 The Delete SA directive is used to remove a Security Association entirely.
-This directive may be implicit.

 The Security Association must be in the 'Unkeyed' state.

 The Delete SA procedure shall include the following mandatory execution steps:

 - a) Execution of Delete SA Request; Role: Initiator; - b) Signaling of Delete SA Request; Role: Initiator; - c) Execution of Delete SA Request; Role: Recipient.